 This mix is suitable whether you’re growing succulents & cacti indoors in pots or outdoors in pots.

-I bought all my ingredients at Eco Gro & will list similar products but different brands which you can find online below.
+I bought all my ingredients at Eco Gro & will list the same or similar products but different brands which you can find online below.

 6 scoops of coco chips n fiber.
 I bought all my ingredients at Eco Gro & will list similar products here.
 Similar.